18F/guides/content/ux-guide/research/make-research-actionable.md

 Avoid stereotyping and generalizing in how you present findings, especially when talking about underserved communities and historically marginalized groups.
 Critically look at the quotes and information collected to determine if a quote may reinforce stereotypes.

 - Contextualize quotes from participants.
 You should not assume identity based on appearance, rely solely on a participant’s self-identification.
-- Resist flattening complexity by oversimplifying peoples' expereinces by making the inherent complexity clearer.
+- Resist flattening complexity by oversimplifying peoples' experiences by making the inherent complexity clearer.
 - Instead of “LGBT+ people felt included with our new form design.”
 Try something like, “The two participants who selected the non-binary gender option remarked this addition made them feel included.”
 - Methodological triangulation (using multiple data sets; for example, augmenting qualitative interview data with quantitative statistical data) can help minimize the risk of unintentionally perpetuating biases expressed by individual interview participants